Characterization of matrices with bounded Graver bases and depth parameters and applications to integer programming: Structural results

 \section{Structural results}

 In this section, we prove our structural results concerning optimal primal tree-depth and optimal incidence tree-depth of a matrix.
-We start with presenting an algorithm, which uses a deletion-decomposition tree of the matroid associated with a given matrix to construct a matrix with small primal tree-depth that is equivalent to the given matrix.
+We start with presenting an algorithm, which uses a deletion-tree of the matroid associated with a given matrix to construct a row-equivalent matrix with small primal tree-depth.

-\begin{lemma} There exists a polynomial-time algorithm that for an input matrix $A$ and a deletion-decomposition tree of $M(A)$ with height $d$ outputs a matrix $A'$ equivalent to $A$ such that $\td_P(A')\le d$. \end{lemma}
+\begin{lemma} There exists a polynomial-time algorithm that for an input matrix $A$ and a deletion-tree of $M(A)$ with height $d$ outputs a matrix $A'$ row-equivalent to $A$ such that $\td_P(A')\le d$. \end{lemma}

 \begin{proof} We establish the existence of the algorithm by proving that $\td_P(A')\le d$ in a constructive (algorithmic) way.
-Fix a matrix $A$ and a deletion-decomposition tree $T$ of $M(A)$ with height $d$.
+Fix a matrix $A$ and a deletion-tree $T$ of $M(A)$ with height $d$.

 Let $X$ be the set of non-zero columns that are labels of the vertices of $T$.
 We show that the columns contained in $X$ form a basis of the column space of the matrix $A$.
 As the matroid obtained from $M(A)$ by deleting the labels of the edges of $T$ has no component of size two or more, the columns contained in $X$ are linearly independent.
 Suppose that there exists a non-zero column $x$ that is not a linear combination of the columns contained in $X$, and choose among all such columns the label of an edge $e$ as far from the root of $T$ as possible.
 Since the element $x$ does not form its own component in the matroid obtained from $M$ by deleting the labels of all edges on the path from the root to $e$ (excluding $e$), $x$ is a linear combination of the labels of the vertices and edges of the subtree of $T$ delimited by $e$.
 This implies that either $x$ is a linear combination of the columns in $X$ or there is a label of an edge of this subtree that is not a linear combination of the columns in $X$ contrary to the choice of $x$.
 We conclude that $X$ is a basis of the column space of $A$.
 In particular, unless $A$ is the zero matrix, the set $X$ is non-empty.